-I’ve been spending a lot of time lately inside gas stations.
+I’ve been spending a lot of time inside gas stations.
 If I’m not buying coffee, I’m buying water.
-Summer is here and the weather is hot.
+Summer is here and the weather is scorching.
 As I approached the checkout stand, I saw a woman wearing an immobilizer on her leg.
 She had a noticeable limp.
 I made a simple comment as she passed.
 “Wow, that looks like it hurts.”

 “It hurts all the time,” she replied.

 “Do you mind telling me how it happened?”

 “I broke it, but when I went to my doctor, he said it was just a sprain.
 I went through physical therapy and it wasn’t getting any better, so I got a second opinion.
 Turns out I had two broken bones, and they put a cast on my foot.
 The cast didn’t help and the doctor decided to try this immobilizer.
 I’ve been wearing it for eight months, but it still isn’t any better.”

 We paid for our things and I asked if she had a few minutes to talk.
 We walked outside and sat on a stone wall in front of the building.
 I thought I might as well get right to the point.
 “Would you have any desire to be healed by God?”

 With a smirk, she said, “I need to tell you something.”